A look at the hostages whose remains are still inside Gaza

 Sahar Baruch, 25

-Sahar Baruch, from Kibbutz Be’eri, loved science, Dungeons & Dragons, Magic: The Gathering and fantasy books.
-He competed in chess competitions and was set to begin an electrical engineering degree when he was abducted.
+Sahar Baruch lived in Kibbutz Be’eri and loved science, the game Dungeons & Dragons, Magic: The Gathering and fantasy books.
+He was in chess competitions and was to begin an electrical engineering degree when he was abducted.
 He previously served in the military as a mechanic.
-He and his brother, Idan, were at their mother's house on Oct.
-7. Idan was killed in the attack.
+He and his brother, Idan, were at their mother's house at the time of the attack.
+His brother was killed.

 Three months into Sahar's captivity, the Israeli military said he was killed during an attempted rescue mission.
 He is survived by his parents and two other siblings.